Perception’s Complex Layers

 1. We experience reality through observations…

-2. …which are filtered through our feelings (driven by beliefs)…
+2. …which filter through our feelings (driven by beliefs)…

 3. …which we mix with our memories to craft what we imagine and understand